Medicine Wheel – An Instructional Course in Herbal Medicine

 About Olivia Fite

-Beauty & peace were the first two gifts that plants offered to me.
-While studying art in college plants became my muse and mediation.
-Many years later, while struggling with chronic health issues I rediscovered plants as medicine.
-Inspired to expand and share this knowledge, I obtained a Master’s degree in Clinical Western Herbalism (phytotherapy) from the Maryland University of Integrative Health (2009-2012).
-For the past 8 years, I have been working as a phytotherapist, medicine maker, and teacher, all with the goal of empowering people to take care of themselves and their families with remedies that are good for the whole person and the whole planet.
-Currently I live in Lisbon with my Portuguese husband and our two daughters.
-I am overjoyed at the opportunity to share my love of herbal medicine with you here in Portugal.
+Beauty and peace were the first two gifts plants gave me.
+While studying art in college, plants became my muses.
+Many years later, while struggling with chronic health problems, I rediscovered plants as medicine.
+Inspired by expanding and sharing this knowledge, I obtained a master’s degree in Western Clinical Herbal Medicine (Phytotherapy) from the University of Maryland Integrative Health (2009-2012).
+For the past 8 years, I have worked as a herbalist, making my home remedies and giving classes, all aimed at empowering people to care for themselves and their families with useful and effective remedies while respecting the planet.
+I currently live in Lisbon with my Portuguese husband and our two daughters.
+I am very happy with the opportunity to share my love for herbal medicine with you here in Portugal.